uilianries/imgui/Getting-Started.md

 ## Using another combination of backends?

 The various examples above should reflect integration with a majority of backends, so you can follow the same logic.
 Some backends require more information from you (e.g. in particular Vulkan and DirectX12 rendering backends).
-In doubt, refers to the corresponding [examples](https://github.com/ocornut/imgui/tree/master/examples) application.
+When in doubt, refer to the corresponding [examples](https://github.com/ocornut/imgui/tree/master/examples) application.